 These new regulations have implications for domestic and international developers.
 In China, this may have detrimental effects on small to mid-sized app developers as the cost of doing business will increase.
 Internationally, there has been a sort of app store loophole in China, as Apple’s App Store was able to bypass the required government approval.
 This will no longer be the case.

 Mobile penetration will continue to grow in markets around the world and I expect mobile apps to become an even bigger part of everyday life, worldwide.
-As mobile use grows in global markets it’s increasingly important to include translation and localization in app development strategies.
+As mobile use grows in global markets it’s increasingly important to include mobile app translation and localization in app development strategies.